isomerpages/moe-northvistapri/information/oph/_posts/2023-05-03-post-2023 Open House.md

 Thank you to our staff, students and parents who have made the Open House a success!

 Please visit
-[North Vista Facebook](https://www.facebook.com/NorthVistaPrimary)  to find out the exciting performances and activities on Open House!
+[North Vista Facebook](https://www.facebook.com/NorthVistaPrimary)  to find out the exciting performances and activities that happened on the Open House!